How to Start Your Blog in 2023

 Most of these are projects led by enthusiasts, so there’s always a good chance they will get tired and have to sunset the platform.
 This is a risk that you have to always keep in mind and think about backups and export options.

 Write.as and Profesul are both simple and stylish blogging platforms.
 Write.as has a dedicated Snap.as project for photo galleries.
 Bear promotes itself as the most minimal blog platform.
-And Blog can look very different but deploys from a Dropbox/Drive folder or a GitHub repo.
+And Blot can look very different but deploys from a Dropbox/Drive folder or a GitHub repo.
+Unfortunately, in my experience none of these tools are truly polished, you’re facing rough edges all the time.

 Figure out what features you definitely need and which ones are just nice-to-have.
 See what is used by the blogs you like and follow.
 Although you might end up surprised with their technical choices, but it’d still be a good reference of what you might be able to achieve with each option.